Gated Content

 Design guidelines works for manufactured homes too

-Today, manufactured home builders construct these homes to keep with the aesthetics of the neighbourhood in mind.
+Today, manufactured home builders construct these homes to keep with the aesthetics of the neighborhood in mind.
 By following a consistent construction model, developers can skillfully integrate these homes with existing residences.

 In the U.S., builders produce manufactured housing to the Manufactured Home Construction and Safety Standards (HUD Code) and construct them in the controlled environment of a manufacturing plant.
 It is no longer about mobility but affordability, and many of these homes resemble pretty much your typical ranch in a safe and amenitized community.
 For instance, we see a manufactured housing community like Saddlebrook Farms in Grayslake, Illinois, that looks like an upscale subdivision.